 Alternate Benefit Program Overview

-With ABP, you contribute a percentage of your base or contractual salary as determined by state law to a variable annuity, matched by an employer contribution.
-These contributions are made on a pretax basis -- you defer paying taxes on those contributions and any earnings until the money is distributed from the annuity.
+With ABP, you contribute a percentage of your base or contractual salary as determined by state law to a variable annuity.
+Your contributions are then matched by an employer contribution.
+Contributions are made on a pre-tax basis, which means you defer paying taxes on the contributions and any earnings until the money is distributed from the account.

 - Asset building - A great way to invest for future needs and supplement your retirement income.

-- Tax-deferred investing – under the Internal Revenue Code, with this program your contributions and any earnings on those contributions are taxed only when you begin to take distributions, at which time you may be in a lower tax bracket.
+- Tax-deferred investing – Under the Internal Revenue Code, your ABP contributions and any earnings are taxed only when you begin to take distributions, which could be in retirement when you may be in a lower tax bracket.